0install/docs/docs/faq.md

 : Yes, but Zero Install doesn't do that.
 Everything is dynamically linked, just as in a traditional Linux system: you can publish a program on your web-site that links against a library on another web-site.
 When updates are available for a library, they are used by all programs using that library (except for programs which are incompatible with the new library version, which will continue using the older version, without preventing other programs from upgrading).

-: However, see [0export](tools/0export.md) for a tool to create such all-in-one bundles for distribution on CD.
+: However, see [Export](details/export.md) for methods to create such all-in-one bundles for distribution on CD.

 Why was it called the "injector"?